Learn how to manage conflict and achieve win-win resolutions

 How Do I Let Go?

-Having had one difficult encounter, it can be really hard to let go of all the feelings, frustrations and residue of that, before you are able to face the next difficult or tricky situation with a clean slate as it were.
+Having had one difficult encounter, it can be really hard to let go of all the feelings, frustrations and residue that result before moving on to the next.

 We know that it's very easy to metaphorically 'kick the cat'.

-We have a brief 'in your head' exercise that demonstrates how powerful feelings can be, even when they aren’t verbally expressed.
+We will carry out a brief 'in your head' exercise that demonstrates how powerful feelings can be, even when they aren’t verbally expressed.

 We also look at how our feelings influence our assumptions, where we make things up and then act as though what we made up is true.

-Here is an opportunity for the whole group to brainstorm about different conflict management techniques and tools they know work to deal with their own angry, upset or frustrated feelings.
+Here is an opportunity for the whole group to brainstorm conflict management techniques and tools they know help them deal with their own angry, upset or frustrated feelings.